mattparko/liberty-workshop/07_exercise6.md

 ```

 #### Step 3
-Now we are going to set up our destination namespace.
-This is where our Tekton pipeline will deploy our application.
+Now we are going to set up our test namespace in OpenShift.
+This is where our Tekton pipeline will stage our application for testing.

 Create the namespace:
 ```bash